hikeventures/hikeventures.github.io/_posts/trips/2018-08-29-Lemmenlaakson-Luontopolku.markdown

 layout: post
 image: https://farm2.staticflickr.com/1882/44300110932_0c7ec80a00_k.jpg
 ---

+Recently, I moved from Turku to Järvenpää and was looking for new hiking possibilities in the area.
+My wife, who is originally from this area recommended me to visit the Lemmenlaakson nature park just a few minutes drive away from the town center.

+The highlights of the Lemmenlaakson nature park is the small river which flows through the park, a few information points, a Lava where it's possible to make a fire and stay over night and a Frisbeegolfrata.
+I would say that Lemmenlaakso offers a good opportunity to bring your kids outdoors since the Lava is also accessible with the car.
+Information about the park can also be found <a rel="nofollow" href="https://www.jarvenpaa.fi/--Retkeily--/sivu.tmpl?sivu_id=5166">here</a>.

 <a data-flickr-embed="true"  rel="nofollow" href="https://www.flickr.com/photos/90204224@N07/44300110932/in/datetaken-public/" title="Lemmenlaakson Luontopolku Hiking Järvenpää retki"><img src="https://farm2.staticflickr.com/1882/44300110932_0c7ec80a00_k.jpg" width="2048" height="1368" alt="Lemmenlaakson Luontopolku Hiking Järvenpää retki"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 <br>